algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     - allow user to input values representing the percentages of a certain wine;
     - return a result to the user detailling the steps carried out and the final blend;
-    - identify tanks via their size, wether or not they are empty and wich wine do they contain (volumes is usually expressed in hectoliters);
+    - identify tanks via their size, weather or not they are empty and witch wine do they contain (volumes is usually expressed in hectoliters);
     - stop you from leaving a tank half empty;

 ### 4.1 Assumption